aantia/oresystem/readme.md

 A sheet for playing ORE games.
 I run a hybrid of Reign and Wild Talents, so if anything is weird blame that.
+If anything is ugly or just bad UX, blame my general incompetence in the sphere of web development.

 TODO: Make system settings to switch elements on and off (e.g. Powers tab) and rename elements (e.g. Passions).
       Prettify the sheet; this default css is horribly ugly.